 This course includes the study of right triangle trigonometry, graphs, the law of sines and cosines, unit circle, trigonometric functions and their graphs, inverse trigonometric functions and their graphs, and trigonometric forms of complex numbers.
-This course is aligned to MAT 182 at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.
+This course is aligned to MAT 182 from the community college and is available for dual enrollment credit at some sites.